yeze322/botframework-sdk/dri/issueNotificationBot/README.md

 *Note: These are based on SLA timelines*

+It also notifies users daily of stale PRs.

 It is broken up into two main folders:

 1. AzureFunction - This lives in an Azure Function and queries GitHub every half hour
 2. Bot - This is the bot.
-It received data from the Azure Function on `/api/data` and sends notifications via Teams
+It received data from the Azure Function and sends notifications via Teams

 ## Azure Function

 Every half hour, the Azure Function queries GitHub for all issues within the Bot Framework.
-It categorizes them based on tags and whether or not they've been replied to, then sends them to the bot at the `/api/data` endpoint.
+It categorizes them based on tags and whether or not they've been replied to, then sends them to the bot at the `/api/issues` endpoint.

+At 8am every morning, the Azure Function queries GitHub for all open PRs.
+It categorizes them by assignees and sends them to be processed by the bot on `/api/prs`.

 ### Setup